Retroactive First Offender in Georgia

 (e) The court shall send a copy of any order issued to the petitioner, the prosecuting attorney, and the Georgia Bureau of Investigation.
 The Georgia Bureau of Investigation shall modify its records accordingly.

 STEP 2: The second step in the process is to file a petition in the court where the person was convicted.
 The court will hold an evidentiary hearing to determine whether First Offender treatment should be retroactively granted.
-In addition, the prosecuting attorney that handled the original case must consent to the filing of the petition.
+In addition, the prosecuting attorney who handled the original case must consent to the filing of the petition.
+It’s advisable to seek legal representation to navigate the complexities of the petition process effectively.

 STEP 3: The third step in the process is the evidentiary hearing itself, in which, the judge will determine whether to grant the petition.
 The judge will consider the petitioner’s evidence along with the prosecutor’s evidence.
 After the evidence has been presented, the judge will issue an order granting or denying the defendant First Offender treatment retroactively.